JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_event_listening.md

 <link-summary>Listening to Workspace Model events</link-summary>

-There are two ways to subscribe to events from the Workspace Model: via [listener](#WorkspaceModelChangeListener) or by subscribing to the [flow](#subscription-via-kotlin-flow) of events.
+Plugins can subscribe to the [flow](#subscription-via-kotlin-flow) of events from the Workspace Model.

 ### `EntityChange` Events